 America’s major faiths put great emphasis on charitable giving.
-Christians are taught to look out for those with the least; to tithe, or donate ten percent of their income; to be good stewards.
+Christians are taught to look out for those with the least, to be good stewards, and to tithe (or donate ten percent of their income).
 Jews have the obligation of tzedakah, and Muslims the duty of zakat.
 In all cases the motivation is to improve the well-being of others, to share bounty with fellow creatures of God, to express devotion.
 Religious giving is a pillar of belief and conformity with divine intentions, and a means of expanding the community of faith and bringing enlightenment to new corners.

 Religiously motivated generosity combines with American wealth and cultural norms to create potent charitable flows in the U.S., especially compared to other nations.
-In 2013 Americans donated $106 billion to religion-related causes.
-That was 31 percent of all charitable giving and proportionately twice as big as the next favorite cause, education.
+In 2016 Americans donated $123 billion to religion-related causes.
+That was 32 percent of all charitable giving and more than twice as big as the next favorite cause, education.
 The deep religious convictions of Americans are a leading reason that we give at a rate two to ten times higher than other developed nations.

 In addition to supporting good works at home, there is a 200-year tradition of U.S. Christians sending donations overseas.
 This is actually an original aspect of the faith: Christian witness has always moved restlessly toward the weak and unwanted—from ancient Jerusalem to forsaken Greece, then Italy and north Africa during their pagan centuries, next to Dark Ages Europe, eventually over to frontier America, and now across the developing world.

-God is also at work—in partnership with millions of faithful givers—in a great many communities across America.
-All of this is abundantly documented in the religious philanthropy that follows.
+God is also at work—in partnership with millions of faithful givers—in a great many communities across America, as documented below.

-— Section research provided by Karl Zinsmeister, Connor Ewing, Evan Sparks, Liz Essley Whyte
+— Section research provided by Karl Zinsmeister, Connor Ewing, Evan Sparks, Liz Whyte